 Grapes can, in some instances, make a cheese taste bitter.
 This usually happens when grapes are paired with a washed rind or bloomy rind cheese.
 It happens less often when grapes are paired with hard cheeses.

 It's easy to figure out whether or not grapes are affecting the flavor of the cheese you're eating, for better or for worse.
 With a fresh palate (have a drink of water first, or eat a neutral-flavored cracker) taste the cheese.
 After you taste the cheese alone, then start eating the grapes and cheese together.
 What do you think?
 Does the cheese taste the same, better or worse?

 In some cases, grapes might not make the cheese taste bad, but they might not enhance the flavor of the cheese, either.
 In these cases grapes are fine, but not magical or memorable, pairing with cheese.

 You don't have to banish grapes, but next time you're serving cheese consider reaching for other fruits first.
 Figs, dates, apples, melons, and pears are usually always good choices when pairing fruit and cheese.

 The safest bet is to pair cheese with dried fruit.
-Dried fruit is often sweeter than fresh fruit, and you don't have to worry about dried fruit being ripe and in season.
-Dried figs, dates, cherries and apricots pair really well with cheese.
+Dried fruit is often sweeter than fresh fruit, and you don't have to worry about dried fruit ripeness or whether it is in season.
+Dried figs, dates, cherries, and apricots pair really well with cheese.

 Fruit spreads also pair really well with cheese.
 Many cheese shops sell quince paste, fig jam, and peach or apricot preserves to pair with cheese.